pzfreo/chelli-site/about.md

 <p style="text-align:center"><img src="/assets/images/chellilogo.png" height="250"></p>

 Paul Fremantle is the craftsman behind Chelli Strings.
+He is an experienced luthier with a [number of high quality instruments](/gallery) to his name.
-Paul is currently studying historic instrument making at [<span style="text-decoration: underline;">West Dean College</span>](https://www.westdean.ac.uk).
+Paul gained a distinction in his FdA in historic instrument making at [<span style="text-decoration: underline;">West Dean College</span>](https://www.westdean.ac.uk).

-The ethos of our making is that musical instruments become living things at the hands of musicians.
+The ethos of his making is that musical instruments become living things at the hands of musicians.
 This transformation is the heart of the relationship between musician and instrument.
 The start of this journey begins when an instrument is made.
 Instruments that are bespoke and crafted with love and attention have an aura that makes each handcrafted instrument unique.
-It is our vision to build instruments that can last generations: made with care and attention; using only wonderful wood; designed to play fluidly and sound rich and timbral.
+It is Paul's vision to build instruments that can last generations: made with care and attention; using only wonderful wood; designed to play fluidly and sound rich and timbral.

 If you want to commission an instrument from Chelli, start by thinking what it is that excites you about a bespoke instrument.
 What is your vision for an instrument?
 Which species of woods will sing to you?
 How will it play?
 How will it feel?
 How will it sound?
 What inspirations will it build upon?